 Bounding Into Halloween Night 16: The Season Breeds Some Heavy Metal And Madness In ‘Tetsuo: The Iron Man’ & ‘The Brood’

-Tonight’s feature presentations are a couple of treasured underground gems that will make your far-too frail flesh crawl off you trembling bones.
+Tonight’s feature presentations are a couple of treasured underground gems that will make your far-too-frail flesh crawl off your trembling bones.
 Both movies are carved deep into the deformed stone which makes up the Mount Rushmore of Body Horror cinema, and makes it that much harder to behold.
 Our first stop is in the land of the rising sun before visiting the True North for some maple leaf mayhem.
 Now, get ready for two truly transformative tales.

 Tetsuo: The Iron Man (1989)